nf-core/pixelator/docs/output.md

 </details>

 > [!NOTE]
-> This step is run only with `--technology proxiome-v2`.
+> This step is run only when `--technology proxiome-v2` is set.

 #### Denoising